scriptedfire/blueeye1_capstone/README.md

 The NOAASolarStormDataMiner.py is easy to test.
 Just call it with the information described in the parent function and it will return the data from NOAA.

+To test the Transformer Thermal Capacity script, simply run the code and input the desired transformer model when prompted.
+The resulting plot can be compared to those in the EPRI study referrenced below.
+Similarly for the GIC solver, the code can be run and the results of the calculations will be printed to the terminal along with messages from the associated validation tests.

 ## ✍️ Authors <a name = "authors"></a>